ThinkDataEd/curriculum/docs/unit2/lab2f.md

     Explain why and describe how certain you are of being correct.**

 ###**The search begins!**
-* Start your analysis by calculating how much more the *typical* survivor paid than the *typical* nonsurvivor in our data.
+* Start your analysis by calculating how much more the *typical* survivor paid than the *typical* non-survivor in our data.

     – Based on the distributions of fares paid, which numerical summary that describes the